 Centralized

-Single point of failure, high bandwidth
+Cons: Single point of failure with the highest bandwidth demand.

 Distributed